camilogarciabotero/ExperimentalTidytuesday/README.md

 ================

-This repo will host the code and figures from students of the experimental biology course at from EAFIT university, who are exploring a [TidyTuesday](https://github.com/rfordatascience/tidytuesday) dataset as a course activity.
+This repo will host the code and figures from students of the experimental biology course at EAFIT university, who are exploring a [TidyTuesday](https://github.com/rfordatascience/tidytuesday) dataset as a course activity.
 Each student will inquire the selected dataset, and with [tidyverse](https://www.tidyverse.org) tools will aim to solve